RenatGilmanov/inkscape-blocks-atlas/README.rst

 -------
 Library content
 -------
-The library provides all buidlding blocks in various colors in order to simplify the creationg of a distinct diagrams.
+The library provides all buiding blocks in various colors in order to simplify the creationg of a distinct diagrams.

 .. image:: doc/images/atlas-blocks-02.png?raw=true
    :align: center